 Alternatives to Walking on Pavement

 Dogs need exercise so if it's too hot to walk on the pavement then you might wonder how else you can provide the necessary energy exertion for your dog.
 The most simple alternative to walking on pavement would be to walk on grass or soil.
-These surfaces do not heat up as much as the hard pavement and are typically safe to walk on.
+These surfaces do not heat up as much as the hard pavement and are typically safer to walk on.
 If there is no grass to walk on, consider swimming in a pond or lake, going on a "walk" inside the house, playing in a grassy yard, going to a dog park, or spending some time at doggie daycare.
+It is important to remember that in hot weather, physical exertion can bring risks of heat stroke, so take your dog's individual health concerns and the temperature into account before exercising on a warm day.

 Preventing Burns on Pavement

-If walking on the pavement is unavoidable, consider options to protect your dog's feet from burns.
-Dog shoes, socks, and booties may seem silly at first but are simple and effective ways to protect dog paw pads from burning.
+If walking on the pavement is unavoidable, consider options to protect your dog's paws from burns.
+Dog shoes, socks, and booties may seem silly at first but are simple and effective ways to protect dog paw pads from injury.
 A variety of styles and sizes exist with some being bulkier than others.
 If your dog is not used to wearing shoes, socks, or booties than you'll want to allow it time to adjust to them before going outside on a walk.
-Put the foot coverings on your dog's feet to wear while in the house and let it figure out how to walk without tripping over itself.
+Put the foot coverings on your dog while in the house and let it figure out how to walk comfortably.

 Paw wax is another alternative to a dog wearing shoes or boots.
 Special wax is easily applied to a dog's paw pads before walking and dries in seconds to provide a protective barrier.
 Most paw waxes only need to be applied every few days or weekly and are non-toxic in case your dog licks its feet.

-Finally, walking your dog earlier in the day before the pavement has had a chance to heat up or later in the day after the pavement cools off may be necessary to prevent foot burns.
+Finally, walking your dog earlier in the day before the pavement has had a chance to heat up or later in the day after the pavement cools off may be necessary to prevent injury.
 Sometimes simply changing your walk schedule is all you need to do to keep your dog safe.
+Additionally, try to avoid activities where your dog runs and then stops short frequently on the hot pavement (as in playing fetch or chase).
+The likelihood of paw injuries goes up when there is repeated scratching of the paws against the hot ground.

 When is it Safe to Walk a Dog on Pavement?